SAP/ui5-server/README.md

 * List project files with URL (needed exclusively by the OpenUI5 testsuite): `/discovery/app_pages`, `/discovery/all_libs`, `/discovery/all_tests`

 ### Proxy requests
 A neo-app.json and neo-dest.json file can be added to the project and used to proxy requests to an SAP gateway server for example.
+When you create your UI5 serve you need to add the path to the neo files.
 The neo-app.json file can be reused from a WebIDE template, the neo-dest.json file is a json object that has the target name and the following attributes is available
 * target : Target url
 * Authentication : Authentication method, currently only basic is supported